PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 Conclusion
 =================================

-Executors in PCL is a very new concept and will mature as they are more widely used across PCL.
+Executors in PCL are a very new concept and will mature as they are more widely used across PCL.
-The design will also go though more changes and iterations as feedback from the community is received and the C++ executor proposal itself evolves.
+The design will also go though changes and iterations as feedback from the community is received and the C++ executor proposal itself evolves.

 References